salihtangel/ProhibilityAndStatics118/README.md

 # ProhibilityAndStatics118
-Read pdf and run code
+Read pdf and run code there are some lackness